bignumericx/gettingandcleaningdata/README.md

 The execution of run_analysis.R create a tidy data set and write a file named *tidydata.txt*.

-Remember, a tidy data set has:
+Remember, a tidy data set has the following caracteristics:

 - each variables form a column
 - each observations form a row